On the first day of the year, Vietnamese people always avoid languages and actions that can bring misfortune.

 5. Abstain from crying, sadness, and anger

 People believe that be if you’re sad on the first day of Tet, your whole year will be the same.
-So if you face unhappy circumstances, you should try to refrain to enjoy a happy new year with relatives, friends, and family.
+So if you face unhappy circumstances, you should try to refrain from enjoying a happy new year with relatives, friends, and family.

 6. Don’t break dishes